danielbisar/settings/README.md

     - edit-env = open environment.sh in nvim and source the file after closing
     - edit-setup = edit the setup.sh
 - PgUp and PgDown mapped to search the history

+## nvim

+After starting nvim for the first time after the setup execute :PlugInstall to install all required plugins and the color scheme.

+Restart vim.

+Note: ; is mapped to : and : to ; for normal mode

+- :Settings to quickly edit the common.vim
+- :SettingsKeyboard to quickly edit the keymap
+- :SettingsFiletypes for filetypes
+- :SettingsNetrw for netrw configs
+- :CleanAllCarriageReturns to remove all \r chars from the file
+- theme = a bit like visual studio code

+## plugins

+TODO